MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-manage-container-app-using-azure-container-apps/includes/3-exercise-configure-connection-container-registry-container-apps.md

 1. On the Private access tab, select **+ Create a private endpoint connection**.

-1. On the Basics tab, under Project details, specify the following:
+1. On the Basics tab, under Project details, specify the following information:

     - Subscription: Specify the Azure subscription that you're using for this guided project.
     - Resource group: **RG1**